xhdix/openconnect-installer/README.md

-# openconnect-installer
+# Install Openconnect/Anyconnect VPN server(ocserv) with Let's Encrypt in CentOS
-Set up an Openconnect VPN server automatically with just one command in CentOS.
+Automatically set up an Openconnect VPN server(ocserv) with Let's Encrypt with just one command in CentOS 8.

-All you need: A CentOS 8 server with a domain
+All you need: A CentOS 8 server with a domain.

-Install, configure, run with one command:
+### Install, configure, run with one command:
 ```bash
 bash install.sh -f username-list-file -n host-name -e email-address